 North Central Wisconsin remains the heart of “America’s Dairyland,” as well as the cranberry, potato and ginseng growing areas.
 It also includes major papermaking, insurance and pre-fabricated home building industries.
 The region is mostly rural and is abundant with fields, lakes, forests, and trails.

-The North Central AHEC region served by two Community Health Centers (Family Health Centers of Marshfield and Bridge CHC in Wausau) with eleven service delivery sites.
-The many small communities in the region are also served by eight rural health clinics and eight Critical Access Hospitals.
+The North Central AHEC region served by two Community Health Centers (Family Health Centers of Marshfield and Bridge Community Health Clinic in Wausau) with eleven service delivery sites.
+The many small communities in the region are also served by numerous rural health clinics and Critical Access Hospitals.

 At A Glance

 Chippewa, Clark, Dunn, Eau Claire, Marathon, Pepin, Pierce, Portage, Taylor, Waupaca, and Wood.

 9 counties are Mental Health HPSAs